-- 1. The figures are based on Gold Fields Mineral Services data for the previous calendar year.
-Market share remained broadly consistent with previous years. - 2.
+- 1. The figures are based on Refinitiv Gold Bullion Coin Sales Report data for the previous calendar year.
+Market share increased as a result of shutdowns being necessary for a number of other major mints elsewhere in the world, which occurred in response to the COVID pandemic. - 2.
 The calculation is the total premium income (amount of income received above metal cost) for all legal tender coins and bar sales, which is expressed as a percentage of the value of the precious metal value of the coins and bars.
 The key effectiveness indicator includes all Australian legal tender coins and bars, as well as coins produced for other countries.
-Premium income was above target as a result of additional demand for the Corporation's products due to uncertainty arising from the COVID-19 pandemic. - 3.
-This calculation is based on the refinery's audited records as a percentage of total Australian gold doré production from publicly available data.

-The reduction experienced in 2019-20 is primarily due to increases in production volume for various gold mines that are refined by other refineries. - 4.
+Premium income was above target as a result of additional demand for the Corporation's products due to ongoing uncertainty arising from the COVID pandemic.
+Premium income as a percentage of precious metal value has decreased due to product mix differentials, with a very high volume of bullion coins being sold during the period which have a lower premium than numismatic products. - 3.
+This calculation is based on the refinery's records and an estimate of the total Australian gold doré production.
+The reduction experienced in 2020-21 is primarily due to ongoing aggressive competition in the industry. - 4.
 The percentages show Gold Corporation's return on equity for each respective financial year, based on ordinary activities before income tax (and excluding profit attributable to non-controlling interests).
-This performance measure is referred to in the Gold Corporation Act 1987 WA.
-Return on equity was well above target as a result of additional demand for the Corporation's products due to uncertainty arising from the COVID-19 pandemic. - 5 Income tax equivalent, calculated as if the Corporation were a public company, is payable to the WA Government on profit from ordinary activities.
+This performance measure is referred to in the Gold Corporation Act 1987.
+Return on equity was well above target as a result of ongoing additional demand for the Corporation's products due to uncertainty arising from the COVID pandemic. - 5 Income tax equivalent, calculated as if the Corporation were a public company, is payable to the WA Government on profit from ordinary activities.
 Dividends are payable annually as a percentage of after-tax profit.
 These payments are forecast annually in Gold Corporation's business plan, and included in the Financial Estimates in the Annual Report.
-The reduction in 2019-20 was primarily attributable to timing differences on income tax payments which will be trued up in the 2020-21 period. - 6 (a) Total number of visitors (to nearest thousand) to the Exhibition annually, based on recorded daily visitor traffic.
-These were below target due to the closure of the Exhibition in March 2020 and extending through to the end of the period owing to COVID-19 restrictions. - (b) Satisfaction levels are derived from surveys completed by visitors to The Perth Mint.
+The increase in 2020-21 was primarily attributable to the strong result in 2019-20 enabling a larger than usual dividend to be paid in December 2020. - 6 (a) Total number of visitors (to nearest thousand) to the Exhibition annually, based on recorded daily visitor traffic.
+These were below target due to the ongoing closures and visitor restrictions during the period owing to COVID restrictions. - $(b) \quad \textit{Satisfaction levels are derived from surveys completed by visitors to The Perth Mint}$